awsdocs/amazon-lex-developer-guide/doc_source/API_PutSlotType.md

  ** [enumerationValues](#API_PutSlotType_RequestSyntax) **   <a name="lex-PutSlotType-request-enumerationValues"></a>
 A list of `EnumerationValue` objects that defines the values that the slot type can take\.
 Each value can have a list of `synonyms`, which are additional values that help train the machine learning model about the values that it resolves for a slot\.
+A regular expression slot type doesn't require enumeration values\.
+All other slot types require a list of enumeration values\.
 When Amazon Lex resolves a slot value, it generates a resolution list that contains up to five possible values for the slot\.
 If you are using a Lambda function, this resolution list is passed to the function\.
 If you are not using a Lambda function you can choose to return the value that the user entered or the first value in the resolution list as the slot value\.
 The `valueSelectionStrategy` field indicates the option to use\.
 Type: Array of [EnumerationValue](API_EnumerationValue.md) objects
 Array Members: Minimum number of 0 items\.
 Maximum number of 10000 items\.